 And it’s not just a matter of considering the cat’s feelings — if your kitten is unhappy with the state of her litter box, she’ll refuse to use it and do her business around the house.
 So, make sure that each animal has a private litter box, preferably in a separate room.

-YOU MAY ALSO LIKE: How to Introduce a Hyper Dog to a Kitten?
+RECOMMENDED READING: How to Introduce a Hyper Dog to a Kitten?

 Keep in mind that if you have two small dogs, they might be okay with sharing.